Hydration is the cornerstone of success for triathletes.

-In the world of endurance sports, maintaining optimal hydration levels can be the key to crossing the finish line.
+In the world of endurance sports, maintaining optimal hydration levels can be the key to crossing the finish line successfuly.

-The main purpose of this article is to be your comprehensive guide to maintaining optimal hydration levels for triathlon success.
+The main purpose of this article is to be your comprehensive guide to staying hydrated during intense exercise and maintaining optimal hydration levels for triathlon success.

 We recognize that every triathlete has a common need.